ibm-vpc/terraform-provider-ibm/website/docs/r/is_bare_metal_server.markdown

     - `security_groups` - (Array) Comma separated IDs of security groups.
     - `subnet` -  (String) ID of the subnet to associate with.
     - `vlan` -  (Integer) Indicates the 802.1Q VLAN ID tag that must be used for all traffic on this interface. [ conflicts with `allowed_vlans`]
+- `reservation`- (List) The reservation used by this bare metal server.
+  Nested scheme for `reservation`:
+  - `crn` - (String) The CRN for this reservation.
+  - `deleted` - (List) If present, this property indicates the referenced resource has been deleted, and provides some supplementary information.

+    Nested `deleted` blocks have the following structure:
+    - `more_info` - (String) Link to documentation about deleted resources.
+  - `href` - (String) The URL for this reservation.
+  - `id` - (String) The unique identifier for this reservation.
+  - `name` - (string) The name for this reservation.
+The name is unique across all reservations in the region.
+  - `resource_type` - (string) The resource type.
 - `reservation_affinity` - (Optional, List) The reservation affinity for the bare metal server Nested scheme for `reservation_affinity`:
   - `policy` - (Optional, String) The reservation affinity policy to use for this bare metal server.